 + Robin Koo - Board Member

-Robin Koo was the Program Director of Teaching Beyond the Square, and Materials Center Coordinator.
-Robin was Chair of the Atelier Committee, which created the Natural Materials and Light & Shadow Ateliers to accompany the Wonder of Learning exhibit when it was in New York City in 2015.
-Since the exhibit's presence in NYC, Robin has been working closely with a variety of public schools and UPK centers, and private early childhood school communities, supporting them as they move towards an inquiry-based approach to teaching.
+Robin Koo is currently the Studio Teacher at Packer Collegiate Institute.
+Robin was the Program Director of Teaching Beyond the Square from 2013-2018.
+In 2015, when Teaching Beyond the Square hosted the Wonder of Learning Exhibit Robin was the chair of the Atelier Committee, which created the Natural Materials and Light & Shadow Ateliers.
+During her tenure as Program Director, Robin worked closely with a variety of public schools and UPK centers, and private early childhood school communities, supporting them as they moved towards an inquiry-based approach to teaching.
 She began her teaching career at Beginnings in 2001, first as a classroom teacher in the 2s and 4/5s, and then as the Studio Teacher starting in 2006.
-In 2007, she helped establish the Materials Center at Beginnings, which she continues to coordinate and now oversees the new public location in the Lower East Side.
+In 2007, she helped establish the Materials Center.
 Robin is an Adjunct Instructor at NYU SCPS teaching courses for their Childcare Management diploma program.
 She received her M.A. in Art & Art Education from Teachers College, and her B.A. in Visual Art & Art History from Bowdoin College.